anthony2013101/Amazon-Webscraping-Project/README.md

-# Amazon-Webscraping-Project
+# Amazon Webscraping Project

-Learned how to scrape data from Amazon using BeautifulSoup
+Learned how to scrape data from Amazon using BeautifulSoup.